PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies

 \myparagraph{Inconsistency Remedy (\textit{Remedy}).} This task extends beyond simple detection by requiring models to how to fix the inconsistency by asking the question \textit{``What action needs to be taken to resolve the inconsistency in these parts of a scientific paper?"} \textit{Gemini 2.5 Flash} was employed to reformulate the inconsistency statements from \textit{Ident} into specific, actionable remedy formulations.
 This task evaluates whether models can propose plausible solutions, rather than merely spotting inconsistencies.

-\myparagraph{Inconsistency Pair Match (\textit{Match}).} This task is built on a subset of inconsistencies that involve two distinct visual elements within a paper (135 samples).
+\myparagraph{Inconsistency Pair Match (\textit{Match}).} This task is built on a subset of inconsistencies that involve two distinct visual elements within a paper (192 samples).
 Given one element as context, the model must select its inconsistency counterpart from four options.
 By restricting the task to visual-visual mismatches, we specifically assess a model's ability to detect representation errors without relying on textual cues, simulating the common peer-review challenge of cross-checking figures and tables for consistency.

-More details about the task generation process are provided in App.~\ref{app:task-generation}.
+More details about the task generation process and a validation of the multiple-choice format against open-ended evaluation are provided in App.~\ref{app:task-generation} and App.~\ref{app:mcq-vs-open-ended}, respectively.
 We provide qualitative examples of the three tasks in App.~\ref{app:dataset-viewer} and a dataset viewing tool in the supplementary materials.